 A fraud proof is a compact cryptographic proof that a block violates consensus rules.
 If fraud proofs existed, SPV clients could:

-Despite decades of research, general-purpose fraud proofs for Bitcoin do not exist.
-The problem is that proving a transaction is invalid requires proving a negative—that a UTXO doesn't exist—which requires either:
+Despite years of research, general-purpose fraud proofs for Bitcoin do not exist.
+The problem is that proving a transaction is invalid requires proving a negative (that a UTXO does not exist), which requires either:

 17.8 SPV vs Full Verification: A Comparison